lysdexic-audio/jweb-object-detection/README.md

 | refrigerator | book | clock | vase |
 | scissors |  teddy bear | hair drier | toothbrush |

+## Notes

+Still images seem to work best when faces are not too far from the camera.

 ## Resources